 iPhone recovery mode is quite inevitable.
 There are several reasons your iPhone may get in recovery mode.
 You can even deliberately put your iPhone in recovery mode.
 But can iPhone exit recovery mode?
 The answer is a big YES.
 There are various methods of getting an iPhone out of recovery mode.

-How to get out of recovery mode is a common topic in iPhone discussions.
-Sometimes the iPhone gets into recovery mode and gets stuck there.
-There is no way to use the device when it is in recovery modes.
-While the reasons why the phone gets into recovery mode are mostly genuine, when the phone gets stuck there it is always a sign of problems.
+We have seen many users asking how to get iPhone out of recovery mode.
+While the reasons why the phone gets into recovery mode are mostly genuine, when the phone gets stuck there it is always a sign of problem.
 There are two main reasons why an iPhone may get stuck in recovery mode;

 - Software corruption